preethiramanujam/online-bank/README.md

 - Spring Boot
 - Gradle
 - H2 in memory as the data store (for simplicity)
-- API specifications is provided as swagger file under 'openAPI' folder
+- API specifications is provided as swagger file under 'openAPI' folder and hosted using swaggerUI

 ## Design considerations
 The following design considerations were made: